 Please contact both us and the admissions team at Buckinghamshire County Council for guidance.

 Entry into Years 8, 9 & 10 is via direct application to the school.
-We open our applications for year 8 and year 9 testing in October/November 2020 for entry in September 2021.
+We are now open to receive applications for year 8 and year 9 testing for entry in September 2021.
+Please read the Admissions Policy for further information.

 Admission to Years 8, 9 and 10 will be handled in accordance with the school’s late transfer procedure in the Admission Policy.
 The school operates a three-year Key Stage 4, with GCSE work starting in September of Year 9.
 Only in exceptional cases will any place be offered in Year 9 after 31 December or at any time in Year 10 or 11, because of the nature of the GCSE course, even when the year group is below our published Admission number.